cplett/cplett.github.io/page/xtb/10-mcGFNFF.md

 A periodic GFN-FF calculation is invoked similarly to a normal GFN-FF calculation, with the exception that the structure input file must contain lattice information.
 Therefore, only the Turbomole, Vasp’s POSCAR/CONTCAR, and genFormat file formats are supported.

+{% include note.html content='With **xtb**, only GFN-FF is available for periodic calculations and no Hessian computation is possible.
+However, in [DFTB+](https://www.dftbplus.org/), a periodic implementation of the GFN-xTB methods is available.' %}

 To perform a periodic optimization with mcGFN-FF, use the following command: